-So effectively a is a double and p is a double\.
+So effectively a is a double and p is a double.

 Both identifiers can later be redeclared as long as such a declaration is consistent with the previous ones.
-For examples declarations as the following may be used in a block scope where the file scope declarations are shadowed by declarations in another, surrounding, scope.
+For example declarations as the following may be used inside a block where the file scope declarations are shadowed by declarations in an enclosing block.